 Mesothelioma and the Coast Guard

 The United States Coast Guard is the smallest of the five branches of the military and one-tenth the size of the Navy.
 Despite this, the Coast Guard is at a higher risk of developing mesothelioma than some of the other branches.
 This is due to the large ships used by the Coast Guard being built with asbestos-containing materials as recently as 1991.

 Men and women who served aboard “cutters” in the Coast Guard are at the greatest risk of mesothelioma.
 Cutters are the largest ships in the Coast Guard with people stationed aboard for the longest periods of time, too.
-This meant that those stationed aboard them would have the most regular exposure to asbestos.
-Especially in areas where insulation was a greater necessity, like boiler rooms.
+This meant that those stationed aboard them would have varying levels of regular exposure to asbestos – especially in areas where insulation was a greater necessity, like boiler rooms.